 Prices do not include applicable sales taxes

-To Book: CLICK HERE(then click add to cart and choose your workshop length to pay to reserve your slot)
+To Book: CLICK HERE(then click add to cart to pay your $250 deposit to reserve your slot)

 Meals are the responsibility of the participant and their

 group to organize meal times and locations.

 Fully stocked kitchens are available at each rental house, and we will

 likely plan to eat at least one meal per day there.

 Accommodations are not included, but are available at discount rates in one of two luxury vacation